Background image

 Jane's Story

-The Adelaide-born athlete credits her father Bob, a Hockey Australia life member, and her brother for her entry into hockey.
-At the age of six, she began playing in a mixed-gender competition, and although the rough and tumble of playing with the boys nearly put her off, she has never looked back.
+The Adelaide-born Jane Claxton credits her father Bob, a Hockey Australia life member, and her brother for her entry into Hockey.
+At the age of six, she began playing in a mixed-gender competition, and although the rough and tumble of playing with the boys nearly put her off, she never looked back.

 Jane won gold at the 2013 Australian Youth Olympic Festival with a 2-1 victory over China.
 The same year she was crowned the South Australian Sports Institute Junior Female Athlete of the Year.